 You will run into trouble — big trouble, likely.
 In fact, the kind of trouble that might get so out of hand that you’ll have to drastically change the app’s architecture.

-Let’s start with vertical orientation.
-Our app may take up the entire screen; in this case, the layout we use is in layout-sw720dp-port:
+We will start with vertical orientation.
+Our app may take up the entire screen; in this case, the layout we use is in

 You might expect that in landscape mode land and port will be swapped, but it’s not exactly true.